eagle-cooler/power-eagle/docs/python-scripts.md

 # Python Script Plugins

-Python Script plugins are a powerful feature of Power Eagle that allows you to write Python scripts that can access and process Eagle data.
-These scripts receive full Eagle context via environment variables and can interact with Eagle's state in real-time.
+Python Script plugins bring the **userscript experience** to Python automation within Eagle.
+Write simple Python scripts that can access Eagle data and automate library operations - perfect for batch processing, data analysis, and custom workflows that benefit from Python's rich ecosystem.

 ## Overview

 Python script plugins run as separate processes and receive Eagle data through the `POWEREAGLE_CONTEXT` environment variable.
-This enables you to use the full power of Python's ecosystem while maintaining integration with Eagle.
+This enables you to leverage Python's powerful libraries while maintaining seamless integration with Eagle - combining the simplicity of userscripts with the power of Python automation.

 ## Key Features